 Back to All Posts

-Keeping seniors socially active can be just about as important to their health as taking their medicine and exercising.
-According to multiple studies, spending more time with friends and family leads to longer and higher-quality lives for older adults.
+Remaining socially active can be just about as important to the health of a senior as taking their medicine and exercising.
+Research suggests that, for most seniors, spending more time with friends and family leads to longer and higher-quality lives.
+Regular socialization and participation in senior living activities can benefit seniors mentally and physically.

 Socialization makes seniors happier and healthier

-Tara said seniors who don’t have regular social opportunities tend to become inactive and reclusive, which can lead their health into a downward spiral.
+Seniors who don’t have regular social opportunities or who don’t participate in senior living activities tend to become inactive and reclusive, which can lead to a downward spiral in their health.

 Benefits of socialization for seniors

-• Improved mental health – About 7 million seniors across the United States suffer from depression.
-Regular social interaction is one of the best ways to address it.
+• Improved mental health – About 6 million seniors across the United States suffer from depression, and regular social interaction is one of the most recommended ways to address it.
 People who have friends or family with whom they can share their thoughts and concerns are less likely to suffer from stress and tend to sleep better.
-Studies also find that seniors who are socially active tend to experience less memory loss than those who don’t interact regularly.
+Studies also find that socially active seniors tend to experience less memory loss than those who don’t interact regularly.

-• Better physical health – Seniors with active social lives typically are in better health than their peers who don’t interact with others.
-They have lower blood pressure, more resilient immune systems and, because they tend to be more active, they have fewer aches and pains and health complications associated with a lack of exercise.
+• Better physical health – Seniors with active social lives typically are in better health, too.
+They have lower blood pressure, more resilient immune systems and, because they tend to be more active, they have fewer aches, pains and health complications associated with a lack of exercise.

 • A sense of purpose – Spending time with people we care about is what life is all about.
 Keeping up with events in their family or in the news reminds seniors that they are needed and that they make a difference.
 Visiting with others tends to make people have a more positive outlook and improves their self-esteem.